 Employer Job Offer: In-Demand Skills Stream

-The eligible occupations list for the OINP In-Demand Skills Stream is set to expand with the addition of three occupations to the list.
+The eligible occupations list for the OINP In-Demand Skills Stream has expanded with the addition of three occupations to the list.
 The In-Demand Skills Stream supports employers facing labour shortages in lower skilled occupations in the construction and agricultural sectors.

-The proposed new list will include (occupations added to the list are in bold italics):
+The new list includes (occupations added to the list are in bold italics):